BushelScript/bushelscript.github.io/index.md

 <div class="code-showcase-container" markdown="1">
   <div class="code-showcase" style="display: block;" markdown="1">
 ```
-use app Mail
+require app Mail
-let subject line be ask "Please enter a subject:"
+tell Core to ask "Please enter a subject:"
-tell Mail to make new outgoing message with properties {subject: subject line}
+tell Mail to make new outgoing message with properties {subject: that}
 ```
   </div>
   <div class="code-showcase" markdown="1">
 ```
-use library Shell
+require library Shell
 let 1 MiB be pow 2 to the 20
 tell Shell to export 1 MiB to "size"
 #!bash